 DL1.1.AH: Analyze the main idea and supporting arguments from multiple viewpoints in complex texts on unfamiliar academic topics or current events.

-DL1.2.AL: Compare products and practices and how they relate to perspectives in a variety of familiar and unfamiliar text and media topics.
+DL1.2.AL: Understand short presentations on unfamiliar topics.

-DL1.2.AM: Explain some diversity among products and practices and how it relates to perspectives in a variety of familiar and unfamiliar text and media topics.
+DL1.2.AM: Follow the main story and most supporting details across major time frames in fictional texts, and compare literary and writing styles to one’s own culture.

-DL1.2.AH: Evaluate global products and practices and mediate perspectives in text and media topics.
+DL1.2.AH: Analyze and interpret meaning behind summaries and reports such as news and science journals.

 Interpersonal Communication